complex-systems-lab/symmetry-in-networks/README.md

 2) Alok Yadav and Sarika Jalan*.
 Origin and implications of zero degeneracy in networks spectra.
 Chaos 25, 043110 (2015)
    DOI: 10.1063/1.4917286

-3) Pramod Shinde, Loic Marrec, Aparna Rai, Alok Yadav, Rajesh Kumar, Alexey Zaikin, and Sarika Jalan*.
-Symmetry in disease networks
+3) Pramod Shinde, Loïc Marrec, Aparna Rai, Alok Yadav, Rajesh Kumar, Mikhail Ivanchenko, Alexey Zaikin, and Sarika Jalan.
+"Symmetry in cancer networks identified: Proposal for multicancer biomarkers."
+Network Science 7, no. 4 (2019): 541-555.
-   Identified:Proposal for multi-cancer biomarkers (Under Review) (2019)

 FEEL FREE TO CONTACT US IN CASE OF ANY DOUBT. sarika@iiti.ac.in